Aloxy

 Venture Round in 2025

 Xycle Group is focused on addressing the challenges of plastic waste through innovative recycling solutions.
-The company is developing a chemical recycling factory designed to process 21 kilotons of mixed plastic trash each year.
-By utilizing advanced technology, Xycle aims to convert 40 tonnes of non-recyclable plastic into high-quality feedstock daily.
-This approach not only promotes recycling but also contributes to a cleaner environment by supporting a circular economy.
-Through its efforts, Xycle Group seeks to make a significant positive impact on waste management and sustainability.
+The company is developing a chemical recycling facility capable of processing 21 kilotons of mixed plastic trash each year.
+By utilizing advanced technology, Xycle aims to convert forty tonnes of non-recyclable plastic into high-quality feedstock on a daily basis.
+This initiative not only contributes to reducing plastic pollution but also supports the transition towards a more sustainable, circular economy.

 Corrosion RADAR